decred/politeia/README.md

 pre-generated test keys (grep the source for tpub) or you may acquire one by creating accounts and retrieving the public keys for those accounts:

-Put the result of the following command as paywall=tpub... in politeiawww.conf.
+Put the result of the following command as paywallxpub=tpub... in politeiawww.conf.

 ```
 dcrctl --wallet --testnet createnewaccount politeiauserpayments
 dcrctl --wallet --testnet getmasterpubkey politeiauserpayments
 ```

-Put the result of the following command as paywall=tpub... in politeiad.conf.
+Put the result of the following command as paywallxpub=tpub... in politeiad.conf.

 ```
 dcrctl --wallet --testnet createnewaccount politeiaproposalpayments